mikependon/RepoDB/README.md

 ### Goal

-We will simplify and help the database activities simple.
 We aim to let .Net developers avoid writing more SQL Statements in the application.
 We believe that as a .Net developers, we should only focus on .Net development and not on writing repetitive SQL Statements, unless you are working closely in SQL Server Management Studio.

 ### Notes